Synthetic Video Producer D-ID Unites Stable Diffusion and GPT-3 on Multimodal Generative AI Platform

 “We are only beginning to see the potential of creative Generative AI technologies and they are set to take the world by storm,” D-ID CEO Gil Perry said.
 “We are incredibly proud to be at the bleeding edge of the emergent generative AI scene, introducing the first platform to offer image and text generation together with animation, providing unlimited creative possibilities and potential.
 We are very much looking forward to seeing our users’ results.”

 The company first garnered attention for transforming old photographs into videos under the Deep Nostalgia brand name.
 Since then, D-ID synthetic videos have been used for a range of training, marketing, and other business ventures.
 The startup claims its tech has generated more than 107 million videos in total.
-It’s ultimately a lot cheaper to make multiple variations of the videos, including in more than one language and is only restricted to the images and text a company generates.
+It’s ultimately a lot cheaper to make multiple variations of the videos, including in more than one language and is only restricted to the images and text that a company generates.